engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 Market competitiveness relies on two foundational aspects, understanding market demands, and being able to react on those with little delay.
 The majority of this book deals with the second topic.
 We covered the need for autonomous delivery practices for teams and applicable strategies of testing changes, validating preview builds, and delivering updates quickly yet responsibly.

 The topic of understanding - or downright predicting - the current market demands combines empirical market research, heuristic feedback loops, and data-driven product decisions.
-Only starting from a solid base of a secure, stable, and responsive application, may we start the prophetic process of building towards organizational growth.
+Purely starting from a solid base of a secure, stable, and responsive application, may we start the prophetic process of building towards organizational growth.

 Via monitoring and observability we gather information about our software in production.
 Implementing strategic monitoring and observability allows us to react to errors, analyze system performance, enhance our customer's journeys and evaluate feature acceptance.
 Armed with this information, we make meaningful decisions for our future development.